jackedison/Card_Counting/README.md

 ![](https://images.unsplash.com/photo-1559813195-53f6dccb5c95?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=3300&q=80)

-TODO
-* Proper execution of main methods
-* README.md

-# Blackjack Card Counting Strategy Simulator & Terminal Human/Machine Playable Game
+# Blackjack Card Counting Strategy Monte Carlo & Terminal Human/Machine Playable Game

-This package allows for the simulation of **Blackjack card counting strategies**.
-By default the simulations will run under a liberal Vegas shoe ruleset, however, almost any parameter in this package (ruleset, strategy, simulations) can be alterred to the user's preferences.
+This package allows for Monte Carlo simulation of **Blackjack card counting strategies**.
+Rulesets, strategies, and simulation parameters are all adjustable to meet user preferences.
+Default parameters run under a liberal Vegas shoe.

 Simulations using this package provide a clear representation of the player's winrate as well as the distribution of play.
 By adjusting parameters the user can compare rulesets, strategies, player position, bet spreads, and more.